minxinz/PokegoApi-java/README.md

 ___
 :exclamation: :exclamation: :exclamation:

-This API may have issues when the Pokemon GO servers are under high load or down, in this case please wait for the official to get back up.
+This API may have issues when the Pokemon GO servers are under high load or down.
+In this case, please wait for the official to get back up.
 You can check the official servers status on [IsPokemonGoDownOrNot.com](http://ispokemongodownornot.com) or [MMOServerStatus.com](http://www.mmoserverstatus.com/pokemon_go).

-This API doesn’t emulate the official Pokemon GO client perfectly, and Niantic may know you are not using the official client.
-Using a dummy test account is recommended.
+This API doesn’t emulate the official Pokemon GO client perfectly.
+Niantic may know you are not using the official client.
+Using an alternate account is recommended.

-If you are using this library to catch Pokemon and loot PokeStop, make sure that you aren't teleporting, the servers may issue a soft ban against your account (its temporary, between 10 and 30 minutes in general).
+If you are using this library to catch Pokemon and loot PokeStop, taking notice that you aren't teleporting.
+The servers may issue a soft-ban to against your account (its temporary, between 10 and 30 minutes generally).

 :exclamation: :exclamation: :exclamation:
 ___